mirceanton/website/website/_posts/2025-02-12-mikrotik-terraform-getting-started.md

 }
 ```

-These interface lists are particularly useful when configuring **firewall rules** because instead of applying rules to individual interfaces, you can apply them to entire groups.
+These interface lists are particularly useful when configuring **firewall rules**.
+Instead of applying rules to individual interfaces, we can apply them to entire groups.
 This makes managing network security and policies much easier.

 ### IPv4 Firewall